Modules, Connectivity

 Reliable, Proven Performance to Overcome EV Charging Challenges

-The EV charge point and network must have a reliable, secure connection to be successful.
-Off-the-shelf IoT or consumer-grade connectivity options only deliver a basic solution.
-They are not designed for flexibility and EV charge points reaching 100% connectivity.
+EV charge points and networks must have reliable, secure connections to be successful.
+Off-the-shelf IoT or consumer-grade connectivity options only deliver basic solutions.
+These products are not designed for flexibility and can’t help EV charge points achieve 100% connectivity.

-Telit NExT IoT connectivity addresses these challenges with deployments of any size.
-Our IoT Connectivity Portal provides total control and clarity to enable the flexibility needed to overcome EV charging challenges.
-With over 22 years of IoT expertise, we can help you deploy and scale your EV charging ecosystem.
+NExT IoT connectivity and our IoT connectivity portal help you overcome connectivity challenges with deployments of any size.
+These solutions empower you to navigate the evolving global network connectivity landscape proactively.
+With over 30 years of IoT expertise, we can help you deploy and scale your EV charging ecosystem.

 Speak with an IoT connectivity expert to start your EV charging journey.